RMCrean/bmc-git-and-github-tutorial/docs/part2.md

 The README file is a [markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) file, with extension ".md".
 This allows you to easily format the document, [see this GitHub guide on markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 Fun fact, The document you're reading right now was written in markdown.

-**Task:** Update the README on GitHub with some markdown formatted content, include things like some bullet points, an extra title and some texts in bold.
+**Task:** Update the README on GitHub with some markdown formatted content, include things like some bullet points, an extra title and some text in bold.
+[Use this markdown guide from GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to help you if you don't know the syntax.

 **Tip:** Regularly swap between the edit and preview modes to check you're formatting correctly.